 - You can purchase additional Gold Coins to receive an added virtual currency called Sweeps Coins, which lets you play in separate Sweeps Coin ring games, Sit & Go’s, MTTs, and regular live tournament series with major guarantees.

-Any Sweeps Coins you win can then be redeemed for real money.
+Any Sweeps Coins you win can then be redeemed for real cash prizes.
 And just like any legalized online poker site you can securely purchase Gold Coins, receive your Sweep Coins and cash them out easily online.

-Beyond California, Global Poker is available to players in all 50 states and Canada (excluding Quebec).
+Beyond California, Global Poker is available to players in 49 states (excl.
+WA) and Canada (excl.
+Quebec).
 If you’re wondering what its company structure is, Global Poker is owned by VGW Holdings Limited, a publicly traded company incorporated in Australia.
 Global is also licensed by the Malta Gaming Authority, so players can expect a regulated environment with a fair game and security.
+VGW also owns and operates two sweeps cash casinos—Chumba Casino and LuckyLand Slots.

 Global Poker offers games in Texas Hold’em, Crazy Pineapple and Omaha.